tjs23/unknome_fly_screen/README.md

 Includes plotting and visualisation functions.

-## Scripts for plotting calling phenotypic screen outliers
+## Scripts for plotting and calling phenotypic screen outliers

+The most recent outlier anlysis was done externally, and the data is pulled back into the database.

 ### Fertility_outliers.py